onfido/onfido-sdk-web-sample-app/README.md

 The core app is the `src/index.js`.
 The `getToken` function will send a request to an internal Onfido service called `sdk-token-factory` that generates JWTs that allows internal contributors to test the app.
 In a real-life integration, the JWT would have to be requested from the host app server, which will then serve it to its front-end before initialising the SDK.
-The application is started using `webpack-dev-server` and it uses `https`.
+The application runs on `https` using `webpack-dev-server`.
 The project is running at https://localhost:8090/.